1. VirtualBox MediaServer

 %windir%\system32\control.exe5.
 This is also where you find the old time favorites like naming your PC, set visual effects, virtual memory, environment variables and system protection.

 6. If you are using Kodi on an Android tablet as a client then you may run into timeout errors when trying to connect over SMB.
 This is due to an non-installed Windows component.
 Go to Control Panel / Programs and Features / Turn Windows features on or off.
 In the list enable SMB 1.0/CIFS Server.
+Note that this is a security risk as the old SMB protocol is no longer safe (but if it matters on a home server is for you to decide).

 Don't ask.
 I'm pretty much a Windows guy, but I may be forced to go the Linux way... sigh...
 Will be continued once I'm either comfortable enough, or can no longer affort Windows.
 I would have switched to Linux a long time ago, but some of the apps I run simply don't work on Linux, and / or I have not found any alternatives yet.
 Still, things may improve down the line.